-If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 35.
+If you previously added the AP to a NETGEAR Insight network location and managed the AP through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.